 Two weeks prior to visiting your school, a book order form will be sent home with students.
 Ordered books will be signed and given to students the day of the school visit.

 Target Audience: Preschool- Grade 2

 Assemblies: - Large Group Assemblies Available

-I am currently offering online presentations for the 2021 - 2022 school year and will be available for in school visits according to School District and CDC guidelines.
+I am currently offering online and in person presentations for the 2023 - 2024 school year and will be available for in school visits according to School District and CDC guidelines.

 Please contact me using the “Contact” tab on my website or e-mail me @ firstname.lastname@example.org

 Mrs. Cocci came to Oley Valley Elementary school and presented her book, Henry the Hungry Hound, to kindergarten-second grade in a fun and engaging way.
 She read her story, had students interact with the text, and then had students participate in a fun retell.
 The students gathered and retold the story that incorporated singing, movements, and repetition.
 Her lesson was full of happiness and she shared her love for literature for all ages.
 We enjoyed having her share her experience as a local author with us!--

 The Hamburg Public Library was so pleased to host Theresa Cocci, author of children’s book “Henry the Hungry Hound.”
 Theresa’s sweet rhyming tale of a pie-loving pup named Henry engaged our group of youngsters, as did her fun musical activities and craft.
 Theresa is a natural with young audiences, and her story is a wonderful example of how even very messy problems can be solved with love.
 Thank you for sharing your talents and time with us, Theresa!
 We can’t wait to hear what your hungry pups are up to next!